Feeling lost when it comes to shopping for the best Thanksgiving turkey? You're not alone.

 But even "fresh" birds are actually very, very chilly.

-"[Grocery store fridges] can be kept quite cold, as cold as 26 degrees," Magoulas told TODAY Food.
+"[Grocery store fridges] can be kept quite cold, as cold as 26 degrees," Magoulas said.
 "When you're buying a fresh turkey like that, you have to cook it within two days or freeze it [at home]."

 4. Not a fan of turkey?
 Try other mains!

 A lot Thanksgiving tables feature alternative proteins like ham or prime rib since some people don't even like turkey at all.
-And it's also important to have options that will satisfy vegetarian and vegan diners.
+If you're hosting a lot of people, it's also a good idea to have options that will satisfy vegetarian and vegan diners.
 Tofurkey (a soy-based tofu product), or something hearty and festive like a big vegetable lasagna, are also good turkey alternatives.
-ShopRite and Weis Markets are offering these items free of charge, instead of a traditional turkey, if customers spend a certain amount in store.